Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 - Use product tags in your stories and posts.

 - Go live!
-There is a growing interest in livestream shopping among US consumers.
-Facebook is a great livestreaming platform to do live shopping or just announcing new products or promotions.
+Livestream shopping stats show that there is growing interest in livestream shopping among US consumers.
+Facebook is a great livestreaming platform to do live shopping or just announce new products or promotions.

 - Repurposing your most engaging Live content for shoppable feed posts.